Palehua Villas

 No analysis available

-I looked for hotel rental pool references such as hotel-managed, Hilton/Trump/Ritz pool, or rental program language.
-None were found, and because STR is not shown as allowed, this must be false.
+I looked for hotel rental pool language such as Hilton/Trump/Ritz pool, managed-by-hotel wording, or rental program references.
+None appear in the remarks, and there is no evidence supporting hotel-pool participation.

 No analysis available